 The website has seen few updates since 2008, but we are currently planning some changes for 2020.

 We have recently (September 24, 2018) switched servers while remaining at the same host.
 Because much of our software was outdated, I had to rewrite the website backend and convert the forums to phpBB.

 The SSC (Super Soaker Central) forums are still online at their original URL (http://forums.sscentral.org/).
 The forums link in the header now points to WaterWar.net.
 The original SSC forums will eventually be imported into WaterWar.net's forums.

 From here on, SSC will be a location for curated water gun content, particularly related to water gun engineering.

-Before summer 2019, we will be transitioning back to the sscentral.net domain, which I acquired a few years ago.
+Eventually, we will be transitioning back to the sscentral.net domain, which I acquired a few years ago.
 We'll adjust the site to make it work better on mobile.
 The ads will be removed once we get the next payment, which hopefully will be before next summer.
 We will also change the backend of the site again to make updating the site easier, but this will not be apparent to users.
-The website also will slowly be updated, but with hundreds of pages and only two active webmasters who both have full time jobs, you'll understand why this will be slow.
+The website also will slowly be updated, but with hundreds of pages and only two active webmasters who have other responsibilities, you'll understand why this will be slow.

 For the latest updates on the SSC forum move, check WaterWar.net.